go-echarts/go-echarts/README.md

 > The section lists awesome projects which integrate with go-echarts specially.

 - [templ](https://github.com/a-h/templ) A language for writing HTML user interfaces in Go.
+You can use `go-echarts` as its components.
+- [`GoNB`](https://github.com/janpfeifer/gonb) A Go Notebook Kernel for Jupyter.
+You can run `go-echarts` inside of it smoothly, see [examples](https://janpfeifer.github.io/gonb-echarts/).

 ### 💡 Contribution